 Homemade Vanilla Extract Recipe

-Vanilla extract made at home is far superior to almost anything you can buy at the store (though, to be fair, I do have a few favorite store-bought extracts).
+Vanilla extract made at home is far superior to almost anything you can buy at the store.
 Not to mention, these days, the price of vanilla beans and vanilla extract can be incredibly steep.
-The vanilla market has been volatile for some time and vanilla has increasingly become more expensive; and there doesn’t seem to be any end in sight.
-Knowing this, it only makes sense to make it at home.
-I’m sharing all the tips I’ve gathered over the last few years for exactly how to do it.
-You only need two ingredients and, time.
-So, let’s get to it!
+The vanilla market has been volatile for some time and vanilla has increasingly become more expensive; and there doesn't seem to be any end in sight.
+Knowing this, it only makes sense to make vanilla extract at home.

 What do you need to make homemade vanilla extract?